runwhen-contrib/rw-public-codecollection/codebundles/k8s-kubectl-namespace-healthcheck/README.md

 ## TODO
-- [ ] Optimize the multi-namespace configuration.
+- [ ] Optimize the multi-namespace configuration for SLI
+- [ ] Optimize the troubleshoot namespace to reduce call frequency & load